-(2)(3) One of our wholly-owned subsidiaries (GEL Offshore Pipeline, LLC, or "GOPL") owns our undivided interest in the Eugene Island pipeline system.
+(3) One of our wholly-owned subsidiaries (GEL Offshore Pipeline, LLC, or "GOPL") owns our undivided interest in the Eugene Island pipeline system.

-(3)(4) Volumes are the product of our effective ownership interest throughout the year multiplied by the relevant throughput over the given year.
+(4) Volumes are the product of our effective ownership interest throughout the year multiplied by the relevant throughput over the given year.

-Three Months Ended March 31, 2023 June 30, 2023 Compared with Three Months Ended March 31, 2022 June 30, 2022

-Offshore pipeline transportation Segment Margin for the 2023 Quarter increased \$27.0 million decreased \$25.7 million, or 38% 22%, from the 2022 Quarter primarily due to the distribution received from one of our unrestricted subsidiaries, Independence Hub LLC, of \$32.0 million in the 2022 Quarter from the sale of its platform asset.
-Excluding this distribution, segment margin in our offshore pipeline transportation segment increased during the 2023 Quarter as a result of higher overall crude oil and natural gas volumes, which more than offset the additional producer downtime we experienced during the period, most of which was planned, that impacted volumes on one of our deepwater lateral pipelines and associated revenues further downstream on our Poseidon pipeline.
-The increase in our overall volumes during the 2023 Quarter is primarily a result of production from the King's Quay Floating Production System ("FPS"), which achieved first oil in the 2022 Quarter, and has since ramped up production to a level of approximately 130,000 barrels of oil equivalent per day in the 2023 Quarter, and the Argos FPS, which achieved first oil in the second quarter of 2022 and has successfully ramped up its production to levels of approximately 115,000 barrels of oil equivalent per day April 2023.
+Three Months Ended June 30, 2023 September 30, 2023 Compared with Three Months Ended June 30, 2022 September 30, 2022 distribution, segment margin in our offshore pipeline transportation segment increased during the 2023 Quarter as a result of higher overall crude oil and natural gas activity and volumes which more than offset the additional producer and less overall downtime we experienced during the period, most of which was planned, that impacted volumes on one of our deepwater lateral pipelines and further downstream on our Poseidon pipeline, 2023 Quarter.
+The increase in our overall volumes during the 2023 Quarter is primarily a result of the King's Quay Floating Production System ("FPS"), which achieved first oil in the second quarter of 2022, Quarter, and has since ramped up production to a level of levels reaching approximately 130,000 barrels of oil equivalent per day in the 2023 Quarter, and the Argos FPS, which achieved first oil in April 2023.
 The King's Quay FPS, which is supporting the Khaleesi, Mormont and Samurai field developments, is life-of-lease dedicated to our 100% owned crude oil and natural gas lateral pipelines and further downstream to our 64% owned Poseidon and CHOPS crude oil systems or our 25.67% owned Nautilus natural gas system for ultimate delivery to shore.
-We expect to continue to benefit from volumes from King's Quay along with new volumes at the Argos FPS which supports the 14 wells pre-drilled and completed at BP's operated Mad Dog 2 field development, that achieved first oil of which 3 wells began producing in April 2023.
-We anticipate volumes from Argos to ramp up over the remainder of 2023 Quarter, with 100% of the volumes flowing through our 64% owned and operated CHOPS pipeline for ultimate delivery to shore.
-In addition, We expect to continue to benefit from King's Quay FPS and Argos FPS volumes throughout 2023 and over their anticipated production profiles.
+The Argos FPS, which supports the 14 wells pre-drilled and completed at BP's operated Mad Dog 2 field development, of which 3 wells began producing in the second quarter of 2023 and achieved production levels of approximately 90,000 barrels of oil per day in the 2023 Quarter, with 100% of the volumes flowing through our 64% owned and operated CHOPS pipeline for ultimate delivery to shore.
+We expect to continue to benefit from King's Quay FPS and Argos FPS volumes throughout 2023 and over their anticipated production profiles.
+In addition to these developments, activity in and around our Gulf of Mexico asset base continues to be robust, including incremental in-field drilling at existing fields that tie into our infrastructure.
+Lastly, the 2023 Quarter had less overall downtime as compared to the 2022 Quarter, which was primarily a result of no weather-related events and no significant planned producer downtime during the period.